 - access to our information systems is controlled through identity and access management controls;

-- all employees are required to complete training about privacy and information security; and
+- all employees are required to complete training about privacy and information security.

 Access to your Personal Information

-It is important to us that your Personal Information is up to date.
-You may access the Personal Information we hold about you and to update and/or correct it, subject to certain exceptions.
+You may access the Personal Information we hold about you and update and/or correct it, subject to certain exceptions.
 For example, we are not required to give you access to your Personal Information where giving you access would pose a serious threat to any person’s life, health or safety, or to public health or safety, where giving access would be unlawful, where giving access would have an unreasonable impact on other people’s privacy or where we reasonably conclude your request is frivolous or vexatious.

-We will take reasonable steps to make sure that your Personal Information is accurate, complete and up to date.
+We will take reasonable steps to make sure that your Personal Information is accurate, complete and up to date when we collect, use or disclose it.
 If you find that the information we have is not up to date or is inaccurate, please advise us as soon as practicable so we can update our records and ensure we can continue to provide quality products and services to you.